-Located close to Amersfoort’s World War II prisoner of war camp, the Hoge Kleij golf course opened for play in 1985 and during its construction, a number of Bronze Age and Iron Age items were found on site, causing quite an archaeological stir at the time.
+Located close to Amersfoort’s World War II prisoner of war camp, Frank Pennink's plans for the Hoge Kleij golf course date back to 1979, but the architect died before its completion, so his partner Donald Steel finished the course, which opened for play in 1985.
+During its construction, a number of Bronze Age and Iron Age items were found on site, causing quite an archaeological stir at the time.

 The layout is named after the small hill over which some of the back nine holes are routed and it’s a fine tree-lined parkland course with fairways set on sandy soil close to the main road that runs to and from the east side of Utrecht.